KJH0616/SMTSP-SFS/README.md

 Each instance file contains the following information:

 # Problem Instance: Instance number
-Number of jobs: Number of jobs in the instance\n Number of families: Number of job families
+Number of jobs: Number of jobs in the instance
+Number of families: Number of job families
 Tau (τ): Due date-related parameter
 R: Due date-related parameter